MinhChauNGUYEN/EGG-ML/InputData_tsv/README.md

 ## `.tsv` Files with Linked Data

 This table provides links between each `.tsv` file and its corresponding **Electroglottographic (EGG)** file and **audio** file.
-The files are stored with unique DOIs for downloading on Pangloss Collection.
+The files are stored with unique DOIs for downloading via the Pangloss Collection.
+To facilitate downloading the entire corpus, a file is named [crdo-MTQ_KTM_PathDownload_tsv-doi.csv](https://github.com/MinhChauNGUYEN/EGG-ML/tree/main/InputData_tsv/crdo-MTQ_KTM_PathDownload_tsv-doi.csv) is provided.
+This file lists the names of the `.tsv` result files along with their corresponding DOIs for the EGG file, acoustic file, and annotation file.
 |Order| Speaker ID  | TSV File             | DOI on Pangloss                                       |
 |-----|-------------|----------------------|-------------------------------------------------------|
 |1| Speaker F3  | [crdo-MTQ_KTM_F3.tsv](./crdo-MTQ_KTM_F3.tsv) | [https://doi.org/10.24397/pangloss-0006760](https://doi.org/10.24397/pangloss-0006760) |